PrismarineJS/mineflayer-pathfinder/readme.md

 * Default - `true`

 ### entitiesToAvoid
-Set of entities (by mcdata name) to completely avoid when using entity detection
+Set of entities (by bot.registry name) to completely avoid when using entity detection
 * instance of `Set`

 ### passableEntities
-Set of entities (by mcdata name) to ignore when using entity detection
+Set of entities (by bot.registry name) to ignore when using entity detection
 * instance of `Set`
 * Default - See lib/passableEntities.json

 ### interactableBlocks
-Set of blocks (by mcdata name) that pathfinder should not attempt to place blocks or 'right click' on
+Set of blocks (by bot.registry name) that pathfinder should not attempt to place blocks or 'right click' on
 * instance of `Set`
 * Default - See lib/interactable.json